DataDog/hiring-engineers/answers.md

   - min_collection_interval: 45
 ```

+**Bonus:

-Answer to bonus question: You wouldn't necessarily need to modify the python script that was created since all you would need to do is modify the configuration file.
+You wouldn't necessarily need to modify the python script that was created since all you would need to do is modify the configuration file.

 ## Visualizing Data: